We can split updating to 2 parts:

 In most cases you don't have to upgrade if you are happy with your solution.
 Even you might built the same feature yourself before us.
 If you like new features, you should adapt changes to your existing solution.
 In this case, Github repository will help you much (github.com/aspnetzero/aspnet-zero, requires purchasing ASP.NET Zero to access).
 You can compare releases and copy changed parts to your solution.
 For example, assume that we enhanced Audit Logs page with new features and you want to get these new awesome features.
 If you did not change this page, you can directly override your page and related classes.
 If you did change it, then you can see changes on Github and you can merge changes to your code.
 We also advice you to review each commit to check if it's also needed for you.
 Because some of they can be bugfixes.

-ASP.NET Zero licenses include 1-year upgrade and 1-year premium forum support.
+ASP.NET Zero licenses include 6-months or 1-year upgrade and premium forum support based on the license type.
 You will also have access to Github repository and watch all changes on ASP.NET Zero.

-After this first-year, you can continue developing your application and use ASP.NET Zero forever.
+After your license perid ends, you can continue developing your application and use ASP.NET Zero forever.
 Also, you can always update ASP.NET Boilerplate and module-zero nuget packages, since they are open source projects and will always be open source.
 You can continue to access all documentation since it's public.
 But you will not get ASP.NET Zero upgrades anymore, can not access to Github repository.
 Also, your premium forum membership ends.
 You can surely use community section of the forum as always.

 If you want, you can extend your license 1-year more by 60% of your purchased license's current price.
 If you want to extend your license, you should do it until 1-month later of your license expire date.

 Yes, you can upgrade to a higher license by just paying the price difference.
-Upgrades should be requested in first 6 months of your license period.
+Upgrades should be requested in first 3 months of your license period.
 Your license period is automatically extends when you upgrade.
-Mail to email@example.com when you need to upgrade your license.
+You can use license management page to extend your license.
+Mail to email@example.com if you need to help.